priyanshi1282/simon-game/README.md

 # Simon Game
-This is a memory game which has several levels.
+This is a responsive web memory game which has several levels along with different sounds.

 ### Tech Stack -
 HTML5, CSS3, JQuery, JavaScript.